Super Bowl XXXVIII: Second quarter

-The Panthers stormed down the field on their ensuing possession, driving 95 yards in 8 plays, and tying the game on a 39-yard touchdown pass from Delhomme to wide receiver Steve Smith with just 1:07 left in the half.
+The Panthers stormed down the field on their ensuing possession, driving 95 yards in eight plays, which featured two receptions by wide receiver Ricky Proehl for 28 yards and a 23-yard catch by wide receiver Muhsin Muhammad, and ended with a 39-yard touchdown completion from Delhomme to wide receiver Steve Smith with just 1:07 left in the half.

 The Patriots immediately countered with a 6-play, 78-yard scoring drive of their own.
 Starting from their own 22-yard line, Brady completed a 12-yard pass to wide receiver David Givens.
-Then after throwing an incompletion, Brady completed a long pass to Branch, who caught it at the Panthers 24-yard line in stride before being tackled at the 14-yard line for a 52-yard gain.
-Three plays later, Givens caught a 5-yard touchdown from Brady to give New England a 14–7 lead with only 18 seconds left in the half.
-The Patriots decided to squib kick the ensuing kickoff to prevent a long return, but their plan backfired as Carolina tight end Kris Mangum picked up the ball at his own 35-yard line and returned it 12 yards to the 47.
-The Patriots expected a pass play from the Panthers, but instead running back Stephen Davis ran for 21 yards on the next play to set up kicker John Kasay's 50-yard field goal as time expired in the half, cutting Carolina's deficit to 14–10.
+Then after throwing an incompletion, Brady completed a 52-yard strike to Branch, who caught the ball at the Panthers' 24-yard line in stride before being tackled at the 14-yard line by cornerback Ricky Manning.
+Three plays later, Givens caught a 5-yard touchdown pass from Brady to give the Patriots a 14–7 lead with only 18 seconds left in the half.
+The Patriots decided to squib kick the ensuing kickoff to prevent a long return, but their plan backfired as Panthers tight end Kris Mangum picked up the ball at his own 35-yard line and returned it 12 yards to the 47.
+The Patriots expected a pass play from the Panthers, but instead running back Stephen Davis ran for 21 yards on the next play to set up kicker John Kasay's 50-yard field goal as time expired in the half, cutting the Panthers' deficit to 14–10.

 Third quarter

 The third quarter was scoreless as each team exchanged punts twice.
-However, with 3:57 left in the period, the Patriots put together a 71-yard, 8-play scoring drive, featuring tight end Daniel Graham's 33-yard reception to advance to the Carolina 9-yard line.
+However, with 3:57 left in the period, the Patriots put together a 71-yard, 8-play scoring drive, featuring tight end Daniel Graham's 33-yard reception to advance to the Panthers' 9-yard line.